OasisLMF/OasisModels/PiWindPreAnalysis/README.md

 This complete data is then passed to the model to run.

-PLEASE NOTE: Precicely offer three levels of service that correspond to the precision of their Geocode API.
+PLEASE NOTE: Precisely offer three levels of service that correspond to the precision of their Geocode API.
 This can be changed by altering the "Geocode_URI" key in exposure_pre_analysis_geocode.json.
 The default is set to 'Advanced' - Precisely's mid-range service.
 More information on their levels of service can be found [here](https://docs.precisely.com/docs/sftw/precisely-apis/main/en-us/webhelp/apis/Geocode/Geocode/LI_Geo_GET_url.html).

 ## Cloning the repository